Incorporating prior financial domain knowledge into neural networks for implied volatility surface prediction: Introduction

-This paper discusses an state-of-the-art machine learning application in finance and a neural network model is developed to predict implied volatility surfaces.
-Implied volatility is an important financial metric that captures the market's view of the likelihood of changes in a given asset price.
+In this paper, we propose a novel neural network model tailored for implied volatility surface prediction.
+Implied volatility is an important financial metric or indicator that captures the market's view of the likelihood of changes in a given asset price.
 Technically, an \emph{implied volatility} is defined as the inverse problem of option pricing, mapping from the option price of the asset in the current market to a single value~\cite{Cont_2002}.
 When it is plotted against the option strike price and the time to maturity, it is called the \emph{implied volatility surface}.
+Prior financial domain knowledge related to implied volatility surface includes: 1) the empirical evidence volatility smile; and 2) financial conditions such as the absence of arbitrage, the boundaries and the asymptotic slope.
+We use different ways to incorporate these domain knowledge.
+For the former, a new activation function that produces volatility smile is proposed, and it is used for the hidden nodes that process the underlying asset price.
+For the latter, financial conditions are embedded into the loss function for neural network training.
+In the experiments, we validate the proposed model with the option data on the S\&P 500 index over a period of 20 years.
+Compared with the existing studies, our experimental settings are more challenging and this requires our model to be more robust and stable in producing convincing results.
+Our model outperforms the widely used state-of-the-art model in finance and other benchmarked neural network models on the mean average percentage error in both training and test sets.
+In the meantime, the incorporated prior financial domain knowledge are met empirically.